hhkolberg/hhkolberg.github.io/pages/projects.md

-*Down below you will find all my project.
+Down below you will find all my project.
 If the project not is finished, it will be marked with a `*`.
-Please, if you have any questions about the usage, or installation, check the GitHub pages link in the specific projects presentation page.*
+Please, if you have any questions about the usage, or installation, check the GitHub pages link in the specific projects presentation page.

-## All Python Projects:
+## Python Projects:

-#### Pentesting:
+### Pentesting:
-`DawnStar.py` - The Buffer Overflow ToolKit
+- `DawnStar.py` - The Buffer Overflow ToolKit

-**Learning Projects**
+### Learning Projects
 - BlackJack - Simple Black Jack program made while learning Python
 - CoffeMachine - Program made during the learning phase of Python

 -----------------
 ## PowerShell Scripts

-#### Adversary behavioral identification:
+### Adversary behavioral identification:
 <table>
   <tr>
     <th>Script</th>